 Ingredients in Homemade Chocolate Syrup

-• Incorporating a few tablespoons of maple syrup for a unique sweetness
+- Putting in a few tablespoons of maple syrup for a different sweet taste

-• Experimenting with spices like cinnamon or cayenne pepper for a creative twist
+- Experimenting with spices such as cinnamon or a pinch of cayenne pepper

 Detailed Recipe for Homemade Chocolate Syrup